Semi-ATE/spyder-remote/docs/conda_install_procedure.md

 (base) nerohmot@RPi4b:~$
 ```

-Note: because we removed the execution bit for `others`, non-members of the `conda` group can not "accidentally" execute conda.
+Note: because we removed the execution bit for `others` (cfr.
+9b), non-members of the `conda` group can not "accidentally" execute conda.